Top 10 Common 3D Print Issues with Pictures & How to Solve

 2. Enable and Adjust Retraction Settings

 Activating retraction in your slicer software and fine-tuning the retraction distance and speed can significantly reduce stringing.
-For instance, direct-drive extruders might require a retraction distance of 0.5–2.0 mm, while Bowden setups may need up to 15 mm.
-Retraction speeds typically range between 20–100 mm/s.
-This adjustment is especially helpful when troubleshooting 3D Print Issues with Pictures, as visual examples often reveal where retraction settings are failing.
+For instance, direct-drive extruders may require a retraction distance of 0.5–2.0 mm, while Bowden setups may need up to 15 mm.
+Retraction speeds typically range between 20 and 100 mm/s.
+This adjustment is beneficial when troubleshooting 3D Print Issues with Pictures, as visual examples often reveal where retraction settings are failing.

 3. Dry Filament Using a Filament Dryer or Airtight Container